dougcunha/WinServicesTool/.github/instructions/code style.instructions.md

 - Never try to mock non virtual classes
 - If you can't mock a class, use a real instance of it or extract it to an interface.
 - Use verbatim strings for file paths and other strings that require escaping.
+- Avoid using reflection to access private members, prefer to test public API.
+- Do not add unnecessary usings in test files.
+Use implicit usings when possible.

 ## For writing documentation: